infinum/rails-handbook/Databases/SQL/General.md

 ## Intro

-When you work on backend systems, you will always have some kind of data storage where you will persist the application data.
+Working on backend systems almost always necessitates the use of a database where application data can be stored.
 The majority of our applications, use a relational database as a data storage solution.

 To be able to communicate with your database, you need to use SQL.